ayshansafarova/rentBike/README.md

 # Work Plan
 ## Introduction
-It is planned to provide bike rental services between people and rental organizations or simple users in the country.
+It is planned to provide bike rental services between people and rental organizations or simple users in Baku.
 It was analysed and designed through 1 month.
 Gant Chart, WBS and requirements list are ready.
 I am responsible for both backend and frontend sections of web app.
 ## Using Git
 BASIC Git commands are: